AgentMC/Sao20/Translate/En/Part6.md

 *If the divine world does not exist, this world must be full of ghosts created of the souls of the dead people.
 But that is not the case, a human soul disappears at the moment of death no matter if it is holding a hatred or sorrow and doesn’t become a ghost.*

-Ronye inhaled to express his thoughts.
+Ronye inhaled to express her thoughts.

 But just before the voice came out, one scene revived vividly in her mind, and Ronye opened her eyes.